Nexeros/OpenCosplayer/exoTail/README.md

 *   Ensure all parts are printed correctly.
 Remove all support material and clean up any holes, especially for the screws.

 **Step 2: Connect the Segments**
-*   Align `Segment_B` over `Segment_A` so that the holes in both parts and the bearing line up perfectly.
+*   Align `spine_module` over next `spine_module` at 90 degrees and slide in bearing hole, then align them so that the holes in both parts and the bearing line up perfectly.
-*   Slide the `Joint_Pin` through the holes of both segments and through the inner race of the bearing.
+*   Slide the `distancer`.

 **Step 3: Secure the Connection**
-*   Drive the `M3` self-tapping screws into the holes on the `Joint_Pin`.
+*   Drive the `M3` self-tapping screws into the holes on the `distancer`.
 This will lock the pin in place and secure the entire joint.
 Do not overtighten, as this can damage the plastic.

 **Step 4: Repeat the Process**
 *   Repeat steps 2-4 for each subsequent segment until you achieve your desired tail length.
-Use a special `End_Cap.stl` for the final segment.
+Use a special `end_module.3mf` for the final segment.

 **Step 7: Mount the Base**
-*   Attach the first segment to the `Mounting_Base.stl`, which is used to fasten the tail to a belt or harness.
+*   Attach the first segment to the `base_module.3mf` with mounted `*_mount.3mf` (based on version), which is used to fasten the tail to a belt or harness.

 ---